Way of St David Pilgrimage, Pembrokeshire, Wales

 Although we will be going on five sequential linear walks, we'll be staying at a single location in a cozy cottage in the former fishing village of Llangwm.
 This enables us all to stay in one house together and we can leave our main bags there only having to carry a day bag with us on each stage of the pilgrimage.
 At the end of each day's walking we are transferred by car back to the cottage for an evening meal and time to discuss the day's experiences.
 The next morning we will be taken to the re-join the path where we left off the previous day.

-Please arrive on Saturday between 2pm and 4pm in time for a walk around the beautiful former fishing village of Llangwm at 4pm.
+Please arrive on the first day between 2pm and 4pm in time for a walk around the beautiful former fishing village of Llangwm at 4pm.
 For people arriving by train the nearest station is Haverfordwest, the county town of Pembrokeshire.
 We'll be making a collection from the station to meet the 2:37pm.
-If you're booking return tickets home, we'll be leaving by mid-morning on the following Friday.
+If you're booking return tickets home, we'll be leaving by mid-morning on the last day.
 For those arriving by car the post code is SA62 4HP and there is free car parking on the village green near the cottage.

 Iain Tweedale (07904 042976 email@example.com)